payshares-labs/freighter/extension/README.md

 _NOTE: This dev environment only works for the `popup`_

-Changes to `background` and `content script` will still require a production build using `yarn build`, followed by reloading the extension in Chrome.
+Changes to `background` and `content script` will still require a production build using `yarn build`, followed by reloading the extension in Chrome/Brave/Firefox.

 We'll also create a route where you can access the Playground, a demo site where you can try out your client facing Lyra API.